-- 118. "LEMON DRIZZLE...."
-A pedestal exhibit.
-To be staged on a base 23" square.
+- 118. "WAVES" A pedestal exhibit.
+To be staged on a base 23'' square.
 Space allowed 1.2mx1.2m (4'x4') height optional - 119.
-"CUP CAKES....."
-A petite exhibit.
-Not to exceed 10" in width, depth or height. - 120.
-"AN ARRANGEMENT IN A CAKE TIN/CAKE TINS" to be staged on continuous tabling.
+"AN ARRANGEMENT IN A SHELL" A petite exhibit.
+Not to exceed 10" in width, depth or height. - "COASTAL" to be staged on continuous tabling.
 Space allowed 30" wide, 24" deep. - 121.
-"AN ARRANGEMENT ON A CAKE STAND" to be staged on continuous tabling, space allowed 20" wide by 24" deep. - 122.
-"AN IMPOSED CLASS" The title will be announced at 5.45pm on Friday 1st September.
+"TAPESTRY" in a tray/box, to be staged on continuous tabling, space allowed 20" wide by 24" deep This exhibit can be arranged prior to The Show - 122.
+"AN IMPOSED CLASS" The title will be announced at 5.45pm on Friday 6th September.
 All materials will be provided, exhibitors to bring own scissors/secateurs.
-Arranging to take place between 6pm and 7pm on Friday 1st September.
+Arranging to take place between 6pm and 7pm on Friday 6th September.
 A Sample of all materials provided must be used.

-The MORETON FLOWER CLUB TROPHY, presented by the Moreton-in-Marsh and District Flower Club, will be awarded to the exhibitor of the Best Exhibit in the Floral Display Classes together with £5 and a £20 Voucher for a flowerpot kindly presented by Whichford Pottery.
+The MORETON FLOWER CLUB TROPHY, presented by the Moreton-in-Marsh and District Flower Club, will be awarded to the exhibitor of the Best Exhibit in the Floral Display Classes.

 The WILKES CHALLENGE CUP, presented by the late Mr. and Mrs. J.N.
-Wilkes, will be awarded to the exhibitor gaining the most points in the Floral Display Classes together with $\pounds 5$ and a $\pounds 20$ Voucher for a flowerpot kindly presented by Whichford Pottery.
+Wilkes, will be awarded to the exhibitor gaining the most points in the Floral Display Classes together with a flowerpot kindly donated by Whichford Pottery.
 The HUNT CHALLENGE TROPHY, presented by the late Mrs. B.E.
 Hunt, will be awarded to the winner of Class 121 together with £5.

-Class 123 - "THE FAMILY CLASS"
+Class 123 - "THE FAMILY AND FRIENDS CLASS"